Senior Servant Keith SavageSenior ServantSenior Servant Keith Savage

 Reverend Darryl BurganMinister of MissionsReverend Darryl Burgan

-Reverend Darryl R. Burgan, Sr. serves as the Reverend of Missions.
+Reverend Darryl R. Burgan, Sr. serves as the Pastor of Missions.
 In this capacity, he seeks God’s Will and the direction of the Senior Servant in bringing mission opportunities to the Believers of Christ, to advance the Kingdom of God and in service to the body of Believers.

-The Minister of Missions shall have a vision to oversee the church’s outreach ministry events that reaches out its shared faith and caring through outreach opportunities to connect and impact the generations and communities surrounding and beyond.
+The Pastor of Missions shall have a vision to oversee the church’s outreach ministry events that reaches out its shared faith and caring through outreach opportunities to connect and impact the generations and communities surrounding and beyond.

 Within the Missions Ministry, the Minister of Mission’s responsibilities include, but are not limited to: